Vrbo Arbitrage: An Accounting Guide for QuickBooks

 Quick Setup Steps

-1. If you haven’t already, Sign Up to Bnbtally.
+1. If you haven’t already, Sign Up to Tallybreeze.

-2. After logging into Bnbtally, set up your connections, then go to Listing Rules.
+2. After logging into Tallybreeze, set up your connections, then go to Listing Rules.

 3. Select any listing you’d like to automate that hasn’t already been set up.